xing-yang/community/contributors/design-proposals/storage/csi-snapshot.md

 }

 ```

-`CreatedAt` will be set when the snapshot is cut. `AvailableAt` will be set when the snapshot is cut and available for use.

 If an error occurs before the snapshot is cut, `Error` will be set and none of `CreatedAt`/`AvailableAt` will be set.
 If an error occurs after the snapshot is cut but before it is available, `Error` will be set and `CreatedAt` should still be set, but `AvailableAt` will not be set.